Proboscis Monkeys, Borneo

 Day 2: The Rainforest Discovery Centre

-Another opportunity to spot wildlife near Sepilok is at the Rainforest Discovery Centre.
+Another fantastic place to see wildlife near Sepilok is at the Rainforest Discovery Centre.

 The Rainforest Discovery Centre (RDC) is about 20km away from Sandakan and just a short distance from the Sepilok Centre.
 It is set in 4,300 hectares and is managed by the Sabah Forestry Department.